 At the Writing Center, you can meet one-on-one with an undergraduate tutor to discuss a paper, research project, or multimedia assignment.
 Tutors use facilitative approaches to engage you in active dialogue about your projects and process.
 Whether you are generating ideas, drafting or outlining, or completing final edits, our tutors can support your work, assist as you improve your projects, and help you grow as a writer.

-The Writing Center offers sessions either in person (in Berry 183) or remotely, via Zoom videoconference.
+The Writing Center offers sessions either in person (in Berry 183) or remotely, via Zoom.
 To book either kind of session, visit our online scheduling tool (instructions below) and reserve a session.
 You can select the delivery method of your appointment (online or in-person).
-Your confirmation email will provide further instructions about joining.
+Your confirmation email will provide further instructions about joining the session.

 Note that College policy may require tutors to isolate; this means that sessions you reserve as in-person sessions could be changed to remote session on short notice.
 If an appointment you have booked must be changed to a remote format, we will send an email informing you of the situation.
 If you need to change your reserved in-person session to a remote session, you can use the online scheduling tool to change the delivery method of your appointment (find further instructions in your confirmation email).